The Best Things To Do In Catania Sicily

 One of the best things to do in Catania is to explore the Baroque churches on Crociferi Street.
 This street is home to some of Sicily’s most beautiful and ornate churches.
 The road is lined with seven Baroque churches, each more stunning than the last.
 From the Church of San Francesco Borgia to the Church of Santa Maria dell’Itria, visitors can marvel at the intricate architecture and detailed sculptures that adorn these churches.

 The Church of San Giuliano is impressive, with its grand façade and two bell towers.
 Visitors can admire frescoes and stucco work from some of Sicily’s most renowned artists.
-Last and not least, the Church of Saint Benedict is on the corner to Via Greco.
+Last but not least, the Church of Saint Benedict is on the corner to Via Greco.
 This is probably the best Baroque church in Catania for the frescos’ splendour and inside baroque decorations.
 Another must-see baroque church is Basilica Della Collegiata In Via Etnea corner Via Collegiata.

-6. Ursino Castle
+6. The Ursino Castle

 The Ursino Castle is an icon of Normann’s presence in Sicily.
 Built between 1239 and 1250 by Frederick II, King of Sicily and Holy Roman Emperor, the Ursino Castle was part of a defensive system for the East coast of Sicily.
 The castle is rectangular, with round towers on each corner, surrounded by a moat.
 You can enjoy the stunning views of the city and the Mediterranean Sea from the castle’s towers and explore the castle’s gallery of local art and Civic Museum, which houses artefacts from Catania’s past.
-There are also guided tours available which provide more information about the history and architecture of the castle, which is only 10 minute walk from the Piazza del Duomo.
+There are also guided tours available which provide more information about the history and architecture of the castle, which is only a 10-minute walk from the Piazza del Duomo.

 7. The Roman Theatre of Catania (Teatro Romano di Catania)

 While strolling through the streets of Catania, Sicily, one of the best things to do is walk around the Roman Theatre of Catania.
 This ancient theatre had seats for 7000 visitors, was built by the Greeks in the 2nd century AD, and is one of Catania’s most impressive archaeological sites.
 The theatre has been carefully preserved and has original seating, stage, and decorations.
 Walking around it gives you an insight into what life was like in ancient times.
-The theatre also offers stunning views of Mount Etna and the underground Amenano river, making it an excellent spot for breathtaking views.
+The theatre also offers stunning views of Mount Etna and the underground Amenano River, making it an excellent spot for breathtaking views.

 8. Window-Shopping on Via Etnea